Frequently Asked Questions

 Find out how HERE.

-Please understand that the membership process, is slowed down during the winter months due to the fact that work party’s only take place between June and October, when we are not hampered by snow.
+Please understand that the membership process is slowed down during the winter months due to the fact that work parties only take place between June and October, when we are not hampered by snow.
 We work hard all summer and play in the snow in the winter.

 How can I get a set of maps for the Kludahk Trail?

-Contact Sooke Marine Industries on Kaltasin Road in Sooke at 250-642-3523 or email us and make arrangements to pick up at set of maps.
+or Contact Us and make arrangements to pick up a set of maps.
 The cost is $20.00 per set and includes the trail, plus access roads.
 We don’t mail them out because of the expense.

 Can anyone hike the Kludahk Trail?